TheJessieKirk/jam_age_of_empires_iii/README.md

 License: [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)*

 * **Deer** are no longer silent.
 They make ambient sounds, and scream when they are killed.<br>
 *Don't worry, I didn't use a real recording of a deer being killed.
-I'll never make you hear a real sound of an animal being hurt.
+I'll never make you hear a real sound of an animal being hurt.<br>
 Sources: wild animals » Deer.wav  [Freesound](https://freesound.org/people/juskiddink/sounds/58128/)<br>
 Authors: [Freesound: juskiddink](https://freesound.org/people/juskiddink/)<br>
 License: [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)<br>